stopdaydreaming/friendly-note-taker/README.md

 1. Click here to [VIEW DEMO](https://friendly-note-taker.herokuapp.com/)

 ## Usage
-This code should be used for the purpose of creating/editing code for a README generator.
+This code should be used for the purpose of creating/editing code for a note taker.
 This code has not been deployed to a live site.
 It must be run locally.
 ![Note Taker 1](screenshot.png)
 ![Note Taker 2](screenshot2.png)